Ollsoft-ai/surya-finetuning/line_dataset_generator/README.md

 ## How it Works

-To avoid manual cutting out of the text lines and aligning them manually, we employ an automatic method.
+To avoid manual cutting out of the text lines and aligning them to the targets, we employ an automatic method.
 Even though Surya-ocr is not perfect without fine-tuning, we can use it to detect text boxes and their approximate text.
 Next, we align the target text to the predicted boxes based on the predicted text (at least a partial match is expected).
 We use heuristics such as text length, relative Levenshtein distance and next line checking.

 ## How to Run